Mark Fitzgerald is a Strength & Conditioning coach at UPMC SSC

 Tommy Mooney

-Tommy Mooney is a senior strength & conditioning coach who has worked in the Sports Surgery Clinic since 2018.
-Tommy is a UKSCA accredited coach and has an MSc in strength & conditioning from St Mary’s University in Twickenham.
-He has published 2 scientific research papers on elite underage Gaelic football.
+Tommy Mooney is the head of strength & conditioning and lab services, who has worked in the UPMC Sports Surgery Clinic since 2018.
+Tommy is a UKSCA-accredited coach and has an MSc in strength & conditioning from St Mary’s University in Twickenham.
+He is currently pursuing a PhD and has published 2 scientific research papers on elite underage Gaelic football.
 Tommy has worked with elite and professional athletes from 15 different sports, including GAA, Hurling, MMA, Soccer, Rugby, Athletics, Olympic Weightlifting, Tennis and AFL.

-Outside of the clinic Tommy has been involved with Dublin GAA for the last 8 years, coaching U16s up to the senior football team, currently he oversees the athletic development of the Dublin U20 football team.
+Outside of the clinic, Tommy was involved with Dublin GAA for 9 years, coaching U16S up to the men’s senior football team.

 Dr. Colin Griffin